rohithbaggu56-dot/rohithbaggu56-dot/README.md

 ## 🧑‍💻 Projects

-> All projects include real attack simulations, documented findings, IOCs, and MITRE ATT&CK mappings.
+All projects involve real attack simulations run in my home lab, with documented findings, IOCs, and MITRE ATT&CK mappings.

----

-### 🏠 SOC Home Lab — Full Detection & Response Environment
+### 🏠 SOC Home Lab – Full Detection & Response Environment

-My primary lab — a multi-VM environment (Windows 10, Ubuntu, Kali Linux) running Wazuh SIEM with Sysmon, VirusTotal API integration, and active response automation.
+My main lab environment.
+Three VMs (Windows 10, Ubuntu, Kali Linux) running Wazuh SIEM with Sysmon, VirusTotal API integration, and automated active response.

-- 🔴 Simulated SSH & RDP brute force using Hydra — Wazuh active response auto-blocked attacker IP after threshold breach
+- 🔴 Ran SSH and RDP brute force attacks using Hydra.
+Wazuh detected the threshold breach and automatically blocked the attacker IP through active response
-- 🔴 Detected malicious file drop via Sysmon Event ID 11 — VirusTotal API returned positive verdict — `remove-threat.sh` auto-deleted file within 60 seconds
+- 🔴 Dropped a test malware file onto the Windows machine.
+Sysmon Event ID 11 caught the file creation, VirusTotal flagged it as malicious, and remove-threat.sh deleted it within 60 seconds
-- 🔴 Tuned false positive suppression for Microsoft Edge (T1105) using custom `local_rules.xml` — improved alert fidelity without losing detection coverage
+- 🔴 Microsoft Edge was triggering T1105 alerts as false positives.
+Wrote a custom local_rules.xml suppression rule to eliminate the noise without reducing detection coverage
-- 🔴 Deployed ModSecurity WAF with DVWA — simulated SQLi and XSS attacks, confirmed WAF blocking with rule-level logging
+- 🔴 Set up ModSecurity WAF in front of DVWA and simulated SQL injection and XSS attacks.
+Confirmed WAF blocking with rule-level logging on each block
 - 📌 MITRE: `T1110` Brute Force · `T1105` Ingress Tool Transfer · `T1059` Command & Scripting Interpreter · `T1190` Exploit Public-Facing Application

 ---

-### 🔐 Wazuh SIEM — Hands-On SOC Lab (Windows & Linux)
+### 🔐 Wazuh SIEM — Hands-On Lab (Windows & Linux)

-End-to-end Wazuh deployment across Windows and Linux endpoints with Sysmon integration and custom detection rules.
+Full Wazuh deployment across Windows and Linux with Sysmon integration, VirusTotal API active response pipeline, and custom rule authoring.

-- 🔴 Configured Sysmon on Windows 10 with custom XML ruleset — detected process creation, network connections, and file drops
+- 🔴 Deployed Sysmon on Windows 10 with a custom XML config to capture process creation, network connections, and file drop events
-- 🔴 Built custom Wazuh rules (IDs 554, 87105, 657, 553) for VirusTotal API active response pipeline
+- 🔴 Built and configured the VirusTotal API active response pipeline in Wazuh — wrote remove-threat.sh to automatically delete files on positive malware verdict, and authored a custom suppression rule in local_rules.xml to eliminate Edge false positives without reducing detection coverage
-- 🔴 Correlated Windows Event IDs 4625, 4624, 4648 to identify failed logon patterns and lateral movement indicators
+- 🔴 Correlated Windows Event IDs 4625, 4624, and 4648 to detect failed logon sequences and flag lateral movement patterns
-- 📌 MITRE: `T1078` Valid Accounts · `T1003` Credential Dumping · `T1105` Ingress Tool Transfer
+- 📌 MITRE: T1078 Valid Accounts · T1105 Ingress Tool Transfer · T1059 Command & Scripting Interpreter

 ---

 ### 🎣 Phishing Analysis — SOC Simulation Lab

-SOC-style phishing triage workflow using simulated email samples — from initial alert to escalation decision.
+Worked through phishing triage the way it happens in a real SOC: alert intake, header analysis, IOC extraction, tool lookups, verdict, escalation.

-- 🔴 Identified spoofed sender domain via header analysis — detected mismatched Reply-To and Return-Path fields
+- 🔴 Spotted a spoofed sender domain by checking email headers.
+Reply-To and Return-Path did not match the claimed sender
-- 🔴 Extracted malicious URL — confirmed via VirusTotal and urlscan.io — redirected to credential harvesting page
+- 🔴 Pulled the embedded URL, ran it through VirusTotal and urlscan.io, and confirmed it redirected to a credential harvesting page
-- 🔴 Checked sender IP reputation via AbuseIPDB — flagged as known malicious source
+- 🔴 Checked the sender IP on AbuseIPDB and it came back flagged as a known malicious source
-- 🔴 Analyzed email headers using MXToolbox — confirmed SPF/DKIM failure indicating spoofed origin
+- 🔴 Ran the headers through MXToolbox and confirmed SPF and DKIM both failed, indicating the email was spoofed
 - 📌 MITRE: `T1566.001` Spearphishing Attachment · `T1566.002` Spearphishing Link

 ---

 ### 📊 Log Analysis & Detection

-Structured analysis of Windows and Linux logs focused on identifying suspicious activity from raw log data.
+Raw Windows and Linux log analysis focused on reading event data directly and identifying what is suspicious without relying on SIEM alerts.

-- 🔴 Identified failed logon patterns across Windows Event IDs 4625, 4740 — flagged account lockout as brute force indicator
+- 🔴 Found repeated Event ID 4625 failures followed by a 4740 account lockout and flagged it as a brute force pattern
-- 🔴 Analyzed Linux `auth.log` for sudo escalation attempts and SSH login anomalies
+- 🔴 Went through Linux auth.log manually and identified sudo escalation attempts alongside abnormal SSH login activity
-- 🔴 Documented IOC extraction workflow: event ID → log field → indicator → classification
+- 🔴 Built a personal IOC extraction workflow: event ID to log field to indicator to classification
 - 📌 MITRE: `T1110.001` Password Guessing · `T1078` Valid Accounts

 ---

 ### 🔍 Splunk SIEM — Detection Lab

-Hands-on Splunk log analysis using SSH, DNS, HTTP, and Cloudflare logs to simulate SOC detection workflows.
+Log analysis in Splunk using SSH, DNS, HTTP, and Cloudflare data to practice writing real detection queries and building dashboards.

-- 🔴 Wrote SPL queries to detect SSH brute force: `index=main sourcetype=linux_secure "Failed password" | stats count by src_ip | where count > 10`
+- 🔴 Wrote SPL to catch SSH brute force: `index=main sourcetype=linux_secure "Failed password" | stats count by src_ip | where count > 10`
-- 🔴 Identified high-frequency DNS queries — flagged as potential C2 beaconing pattern
+- 🔴 Noticed a source IP sending abnormally high DNS query volume and flagged it as a potential C2 beaconing pattern
-- 🔴 Built Splunk dashboard for failed authentication monitoring across multiple log sources
+- 🔴 Built a dashboard tracking failed authentication events across multiple log sources for ongoing monitoring
 - 📌 MITRE: `T1110` Brute Force · `T1071.004` DNS · `T1046` Network Service Scanning

 ---

 ### 🧾 Incident Investigation Report

-SOC-style incident report documenting full investigation lifecycle — from alert intake to root cause and remediation.
+End-to-end incident documentation following a SOC investigation workflow, from first alert to root cause and remediation.

-- 🔴 Correlated alerts across SIEM, endpoint logs, and network traffic to reconstruct attacker timeline
+- 🔴 Pulled correlated alerts from SIEM, endpoint logs, and network traffic and reconstructed the attacker timeline
-- 🔴 Identified root cause, documented IOCs with hash values, IPs, and file paths
+- 🔴 Documented all IOCs including file hashes, IP addresses, and file paths in a structured report
-- 🔴 Produced remediation recommendations following SOC escalation workflow
+- 🔴 Wrote remediation recommendations following the escalation workflow a real Tier 1 analyst would use
-- 📌 MITRE: ATT&CK techniques mapped per finding across all Kill Chain stages
+- 📌 MITRE: ATT&CK techniques mapped per finding across Kill Chain stages

 ---